THE MISSOURI STATE

 - Teams of four members from two schools will be chosen to represent each side of the resolution.

-- Thirty minutes will be allowed for audience questions at the end of the presentations.
+- Ten minutes will be allowed for audience questions at the end of the presentations.

 - The winning team will be selected by the audience and a panel of professional judges.